riga/order/README.rst

    python -m unittest tests

-In general, tests should be run for different environments:

-- Python 2.7
-- Python 3.6
-- Python 3.7

-To run tests in a docker container, do:
+In general, tests should be run for Python 2.7, 3.6 and 3.7.
+To run tests in a docker container, do

 .. code-block:: shell